Blind Spot & Photo-Based Art, Inc.

 Blind Spot's minimal editorial content often provides readers with a glimpse of a yet-to-be-published essay or narrative excerpt by one of today's most respected authors.
 Writers including Joyce Carol Oates, Dave Eggers, Paul Auster and Jonathan Franzen are regular contributors to the magazine.

 Utne Reader cited Blind Spot for its design excellence: "The designers of this semiannual journal have created an understated juxtaposition of text and outstanding photography worthy of repeated examination."
-To browse an archive of the past fifteen years of Blind Spot, click here.
+An archive of the past fifteen years of Blind Spot will be available, in late 2017.

 Photo-Based Art, Inc.